Refresh email addresses

 - staged migration, during the second migration stage

-in order to run Rescan and migrate any new or remaining data from the source server.
+in order to perform delta migration and migrate any new or remaining data from the source server.

 Follow the links below to learn more about: